twisted-infra/braid/CONTRIBUTING.rst

 # New VMs should be initialized using:
 fab config.vagrant base.bootstrap

+# See the available command:
+fab config.vagrant -l

 # Run the braid commands using:
 fab config.vagrant COMMAND
 ```